Arthur Allen Leff

-Leff then switches from “bunco” to legal selling.
+Leff then switched from “bunco” to legal selling.
 In a perfect market, bargains should not exist.
 Thus, sellers must create a plausible dramaturgy to explain why a buyer gets a bargain.
 This could be a clearance sale, with praises the buyer as parsimonious while implying that less careful consumers are getting the anti-bargain.
-Leff then turns to mass advertising, which relies upon several predicable cons: the “sufficiency switch” and the “Calvinist causation.”
-The former refers to the many products that suggest some cause and effect between the purchase of a product and some goal—clear up one’s complexion with a skin cream and get the girl.
+Leff then turned to mass advertising, which relies upon several predicable cons: the “sufficiency switch” and the “Calvinist causation.”
+The former refers to the many products that suggest some cause and effect between the purchase of a product and some goal—clear up one’s complexion with a skin cream and succeed romantically.
 The latter is Leff’s term for positional objects: the Cadillac or the Mercedes.
 These things operate from an opposite logic.
 They do not make one successful, they license a script (and a prop) to the mark: “Buy this symbol with which you can advertise, powerfully and convincingly, that you are what you, and those about whose opinions you care, devoutly wish to be."

 Leff was an agnostic but his writings have been influential on Christian discussions of morality in the modern era.
 Phillip E. Johnson has suggested that Leff's work is really a critique of the God is dead argument.
 Johnson argues that the presence of evil in the world is evidence that there is an absolute morality which requires an absolute authority.
 Other Christian scholars have also applied Leff's critique to secular arguments for a normative morality.